 Experimental Site

-The study was carried out at the Department of Animal Science Livestock Teaching and Research Farm, Main Campus, Usmanu Danfodiyo University, Sokoto, located within latitude N13°06′58″ and 13°07′24″ and longitude 5°15′03″ and 5°15′38″ in the northern part of Nigeria (Akinbiyi et al., 2019) and altitude of 292 m above sea level (Nakakana et al., 2020).
-The state falls within the Sudan savannah vegetation zone with alternating short and dry seasons.
+The study was carried out at the Department of Animal Science Livestock Teaching and Research Farm, Main Campus, Usmanu Danfodiyo University, Sokoto, located within latitude N13°06′58″ and 13°07′24″ and longitude 5°15′03″ and 5°15′38″ in the Northern part of Nigeria (Akinbiyi et al., 2019) and altitude of 292 m above sea level (Nakakana et al., 2020).
+The State falls within the Sudan savannah vegetation zone with alternating short and dry seasons.
 The hot dry spell extends from March to May and sometimes to June in the extreme northern part.
 A short, cool, dry period (harmattan) occurs between October and February (Balarabe et al., 2015).
 The annual rainfall is about 500mm and raining season extending from mid-May to September while the dry season lasts for more than 7 months starting in November all through until April of the following year (Akinbiyi et al., 2019).
 Maximum temperature of 41oC has been reported in April and minimum of 12oC in January (Shiru et al., 2020).
-The state is one of the largest livestock producing area in Nigeria.
+The State is one of the largest livestock producing area in Nigeria.

 Treatments and Experimental Design